xieyuheng/inner/persons/rudolf-wille/1982-restructuring-lattice-theory.md

 > theory to its surroundings are getting weaker: the result is
 > that the theory and even many of its parts become more isolated.

-We need to restructuring other theories of mathematics.
+也许我们也应该在实用主义的原则下，
+像作者处理 lattice theory 一样，
+重新构造其他数学理论。

 > This is not only a problem of lattice theory or of mathematics.
 > Many sciences suffer from this effect of specialization.
+Scientists

-> Scientists and philosophers are, of course,
-> aware of the danger of this growing isolation.
+> and philosophers are, of course, aware of the danger of this growing

-> In [17], H. von Hentig extensively discusses
+> isolation.
+In [17], H. von Hentig extensively discusses the status
-> the status of the humanities and sciences today.
-> One consequence is his charge to "restructure" theoretical developments
+> of the humanities and sciences today.
+One consequence is his charge
-> in order to integrate and rationalize origins, connections,
+> to "restructure" theoretical developments in order to integrate and
-> interpretations, and applications.
+> rationalize origins, connections, interpretations, and applications.

-> In particular, abstract developments should be brought back to
+> In particular, abstract developments should be brought back to the
-> the commonplace in perception, thinking, and action.
+> commonplace in perception, thinking, and action.
+Thus,

-> Thus, restructuring lattice theory is understood as an attempt to
+> _restructuring lattice theory_ is understood as an attempt to unfold
-> unfold lattice-theoretical concepts, results, and methods
-> in a continuous relationship with their surroundings.
+> lattice-theoretical concepts, results, and methods in a continuous

-> One basic aim is to promote better communication between
+> relationship with their surroundings.
+One basic aim is to promote
-> lattice theorists and potential users of lattice theory.
+> better communication between lattice theorists and potential users
+> of lattice theory.

-> Traditional philosophy considers a concept to be determined
+> Traditional philosophy considers a concept to be determined by its
-> by its "extent" [extension] and its "intent" [intension, comprehen-
+> "extent" [extension] and its "intent" [intension, comprehension]:
-> sion]: the extent consists of all objects (or entities) belonging
+> the extent consists of all objects (or entities) belonging to the
-> to the concept while the intent is the multitude of all attributes
+> concept while the intent is the multitude of all attributes (or
-> (or properties) valid for all those objects (cf. Wagner [36]).
+> properties) valid for all those objects (cf. Wagner [36]).

-> The approach reported here takes these
-> "concept lattices" as the basis and discusses how parts of
-> arithmetic, structure and representation theory of lattices may
-> be developed out of problems and questions which occur within the
-> analysis of contexts and their hierarchies of concepts.

 # 2. Concept lattices

+TODO

 # 3. Examples

+TODO

 # 4. The determination problem

+TODO

 > The concept lattice can be understood as a basic answer to
 > two fundamental questions concerning a context, namely